 - Non-standard Condition Wyrmprints - includes Dear Diary [dl wp="dear_diary"] at various intervals of RO activation and a generic high dragon wyrmprint with no abilities

-- Co-Abilities - sets what co-abilites are active for the simulation, adventurers always have their own co-ability active
+- Co-Abilities - sets what co-abilites/chain co-abilities are active for the simulation, except for HP<30 chain coabs, all adventurers have their own coabs active by default.

 - Run Test - runs the test